mehdi6510/UserManagement/README.md

 ```
 * Show all users list.
-* show details information for an user
+* show details information for one user
 * Create new user
 * Update user detail
 * Delete user